-Since its earliest editions, Dungeons and Dragons has included a system known as "Alignment".
-This system provided a way to describe a creature's moral outlook in extremely broad terms; general enough to get a broad idea of a creatures' worldview but not detailed enough to provide specifics about their personality.
+Since its earliest editions, Dungeons and Dragons has included a system known as “Alignment”.
+This system provided a way to describe a creature’s moral outlook in extremely broad terms; general enough to get a broad idea of a creature’s worldview but not detailed enough to provide specifics about their personality.

 While Alignment originally featured just the law-chaos axis, the good-evil axis was introduced in the 1977 Dungeons and Dragons Basic Set, and Alignment has continued to work in basically the same way ever since with occasional changes in wording or mechanics.
-However, as the community has grown and the game has evolved, Alignment has become a weird, achaic holdover from previous editions which players view with increasing scepticism.
+However, as the community has grown and the game has evolved, Alignment has become a weird, archaic holdover from previous editions which players view with increasing skepticism.

 In this article, we’ll examine Aignment with a critical eye.
 We’ll explore the meaning behind the alignment system, the philosophical and moral implications, the mechanical aspects, what 5e’s alignment system does well, what it does poorly, and what we can do to make 5e’s alignment system useful without being stifling or problematic.

 The original edition of Dungeons and Dragons (sometimes called “OD&D”) featured alignment in three flavors: lawful, neutral, and chaotic.
 In 1977 the Dungeons and Dragons Basic Set introduced the second axis: good, neutral, and evil.